If you don't yet know the home renovation trends for 2025, your project might just be missing out

 'Increasingly, people are looking at their existing kitchens and seeing if there are ways you can upcycle them, rather than get rid of perfectly good units,' adds Carlé Scott Gerber. ' There are a lot of companies out there that will take your existing doors and 'zoot' them up.'

-People are also turning to companies like Bristol-based Husk, whose hand-crafted fronts offer a clever way to customise IKEA and Howden’s units and create high-end premium-look kitchens at an affordable price.
+When it comes to budget kitchen ideas, people are also turning to companies like Husk, whose hand-crafted fronts offer a clever way to customise IKEA and Howden’s units and create high-end premium-look kitchens at an affordable price.
 They're also a great way to upcycle existing carcases as Carlé suggests, and save them from landfill.

-9. Integrating the garden into a building's architecture
+11. Incorporating the garden into a house's architecture

 Rear of house with modern glass box kitchen extension